Home

 Bark: Brown, furrowed

-Where: Rare in southwest Oregon
+Where: Rare, southwest Oregon

 Modoc CypressSargent Cypress